 Community Watch areas do not all look the same.
 Some Community Watches are defined geographically, while others may be defined on the basis of a common interest the members share,

 How can the police department assist with watching my house while I am gone?

 he police department has the Vacation Property Watch Program that is conducted by the Sedona Community Police Alliance, under the direction of the Sedona Police Department.
 The Sedona Community Police Alliance will conduct periodic checks of your house and attendant property for the period of time shown on your request.
 This is a service of the Sedona Police Department and Police Alliance volunteers.
 The minimum watch period is five days, with a maximum period of thirty days within a six-month period.
 To request a property watch, please click on Vacation Watch Request in the menu navigation.

 How can I get more information about Community Watch?

 The police department started a Community Awareness Team and the members are trained in crime prevention trends and technique.
 They can come to your home association meetings or a meeting with a group of neighbors and give talks about the Community Watch.
-You can contact Crime Prevention Officer Jackie McQuaid at 282-3100 or email to set up a meeting
+Contact Crime Prevention Officer Jackie McQuaid at 282-3100 or email@example.com to set up a meeting